omar2005911/enterprise-linux-administration/01-Documentation/README.md

 This project is a hands-on Linux administration and operations environment designed to simulate a small enterprise infrastructure.

-The project combines:

-- Windows Server
-- RHEL Linux
-- Ubuntu Linux
-- Active Directory
-- DNS
-- Apache
-- Nginx
-- Linux security
-- Bash automation
-- Monitoring
-- Log analysis
-- Backup and restore
-- Cron scheduling
+The project combines Windows Server, RHEL Linux, and Ubuntu Linux and covers infrastructure configuration, domain integration, web services, Linux administration, security, automation, monitoring, logging, backup, restore, and scheduled operations.

 The project follows a practical administration lifecycle:

-Infrastructure → Domain Integration → Web Services → Linux Administration → Security → Automation → Monitoring → Backup → Operations
+Infrastructure → Domain Integration → Web Services → Linux Administration → Security → Automation → Monitoring → Backup → Restore → Operations

 ---

-# 2. Project Architecture
+# 2. Project Objectives

+The main objectives of this project are:

+- Build and administer Linux servers in an enterprise-style environment.
+- Integrate Linux systems with Windows Active Directory.
+- Configure centralized DNS and authentication.
+- Deploy Apache and Nginx web servers.
+- Manage Linux users, groups, permissions, and ACLs.
+- Configure SSH and sudo access.
+- Configure firewalld and UFW.
+- Understand and manage SELinux.
+- Monitor Linux services and web availability.
+- Analyze system and web logs.
+- Automate administrative operations using Bash.
+- Create and test web backups.
+- Automate backups using Cron.
+- Apply practical troubleshooting techniques.

+---

+# 3. Project Environment

-The environment consists of:
+The project environment consists of:

 ### Windows Server